 Law Enforcement, Mental Health Workers, or Both?

 To many people, it seems that with every passing year, there are more and more problems that law enforcement has placed on their shoulders.
-Handling individuals with mental health disorders in crisis is one of the problems that is widely recognized as a significant struggle from the perspective of law enforcement and mental health.
+Handling individuals with mental health disorders and the task to respond to mental Health calls in crisis is one of the problems that is widely recognized as a significant struggle from the perspective of law enforcement and mental health.
 In addition, in the last several years, highly publicized tragedies have garnered major negative coverage for law enforcement in the media and the general public.

 The actual percentage of 911 calls involving mental health or substance abuse crises is hard to calculate as many departments don’t obtain or retain follow-up information related to emergency call categorization.
 This is a significant problem when trying to secure funding or to show that special programs are needed, as data is required to show the need.